-Content marketing as you might have guessed is a strategy focused around creation and distribution of content.
-However, an effective content marketing strategy begins with a whole lot of deliberate questions and research.
+Content marketing as you might have guessed is a strategy focused around creation and distribution of content, it’s the cornerstone of effective inbound marketing.
+Creating a content marketing strategy begins with a whole lot of deliberate questions and research.
 Before any content is created it’s crucial to first identify goals and develop the personas you want to reach.
 With audiences properly defined and mapped to appropriate goals, content topics can then be identified and written to effectively guide your readers through various stages to the solutions you’re offering.
 Content marketing is most successful when carefully planned up front and accompanied by targeted promotion and detailed analytics.

 How Can The Content We Create Be Utilized?